Homestays, Intensive Language Program, Traveling Seminar, Volunteer Opportunitites

 Universitat Autònoma de Barcelona (UAB) was established in 1968.
 UAB is a top notch research university able to accomodate student interest in the humanities and arts, social sciences, health sciences, and experimental and technical sciences.

-Universitat Pompeu Fabra (UPF) is a relatively new university have just been established twenty years ago (in 1990).
+Universitat Pompeu Fabra (UPF) is a relatively new university have just been established twenty five years ago (in 1990).
 UPF is significantly smaller than either UB or UAB and focuses on social, natural and technical sciences.
 Students with a strong interest in taking courses in the sciences should considering attending the program either in the fall only or full-year.
 Students in the spring-only program can not take courses at UPF.

 Students take courses at both the CASB center as well as in the local university system.
 All students MUST take the Language and Culture Pro Seminar Course.